spack/spack/lib/spack/docs/packaging_guide.rst

 .. warning::

-   Any package that implements a test method with the same name as an inherited method overrides the inherited method.
+   Any package that implements a test method with the same name as an inherited method will override the inherited method.
 If that is not the goal and you are not explicitly calling and adding functionality to the inherited method for the test, then make sure that all test methods and embedded test parts have unique test names.